EricCarv4lho/EricCarv4lho/README.md

 ==========================
 Programming Student
 -----------------------------
-I'm a 17-year-old programming student.
+I'm a 17 years old programming student.
 My main focus is front-end development and making applications that impact the lives of thousands of users.

 * 🌍  I'm based in Salvador-BA , Brazil
 * ✉️  You can contact me at [ericcrzcontato@gmail.com]